paviliondev/discourse-quick-messages/README.md

 ## User notes:

-1. You cannot yet have multiple chats open at once.
-If you open a new private message topic from the messages menu, it will override any existing private message compose and message stream you have open.
+1. If you open a new private message topic from the messages menu, it will override any existing private message compose and message stream you have open.
 Multiple chats open at once may be a future feature.

 2. New private messages composed from the "New Message" compose button in the messages dropdown behave like chat streams, i.e.: